jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 When filling in the command line field:
 * File or path names that contain spaces should be enclosed in double quotes.
 * Use variables where applicable.
-For more information, see Alarms - Message Variables.
+For more information, see [Alarms - Message Variables][enterprise_cfgmonitor_alarm_messagevariables].
 * Here is an example.
 You can echo tag values as follows.

 #### Output to file